Ed Podolak: Broadcasting career

 After retirement, Podolak turned to broadcasting.
 He worked as a color commentator for NFL telecasts on NBC in 1978.
 In 1982, he began working as a commentator for Iowa Hawkeye football games on WHO radio in Des Moines and a statewide network.
 He worked with play-by-play announcer Jim Zabel until 1996 and then with Gary Dolphin.
-Podolak announced on April 22, 2024, that he is retiring from his role as color analyst after 42 years.
+Podolak announced on April 22, 2024 that he was retiring from his role as a football color analyst after 42 years.